astronomyk/SimCADO/SimCADO/simcado/docs/SimCADocs/docs/index.md

 That's it.
 Of course SimCADO can also go in the other direction, providing many more levels of complexity, but for that the reader is directed to the examples pages and/or the [API](API.md) documentation

 ## SimCADO building blocks
-For a brief explanation of how SimCADO works and which classes are relevant, please see either the [Getting Started](GettingStarted.md) or [FAQs](SimCADO.md) section.
+For a brief explanation of how SimCADO works and which classes are relevant, please see either the [Getting Started](GettingStarted.md) or [SimCADO in depth](deep_stuff/SimCADO.md) section.

 ## Contact